msdeep14/getAheadWithMe/csa/csa-interview.md

 I prepared for operating system from video tutorials by Prof. P.K.
 Biswas, IIT KGP

 ### Computer Networks
-1. OSI model: complete understanding of each layer
+1. OSI model: complete understanding of each layer, protocols, security in each layer
-2. Domain Name System
+2. Domain Name System(DNS and address resolution)
 3. Subnetting and related calculations
 4. All Routing Protocols
-5. Hub, Switch, Router, Bridge[All network devices]
+5. Hub, Switch, Router, Bridge, Gateway[All network devices working, their differences and use-cases where used]
-6. TCP and UDP comparison
+6. TCP and UDP comparison in detail
-7. TCP handshake
+7. TCP handshake, connection establish and termination
 8. Firewall
-9. FTP, HTTP, SMTP, POP3, IMAP, HTTPS
+9. FTP, HTTP, SMTP, POP3, IMAP, HTTPS, ICMP
 10. URL, URI and URN
 11. Virtual Private Network(VPN)
 12. Dynamic Host Configuration Protocol(DHCP and DORA)
 13. Sockets
-14. IPv4 and IPv6
+14. IPv4 and IPv6 differences, datagram headers
 15. Private and Public IP address
 16. What happens in background when you hit google.com on web browser
 17. SSL handshake